Online Tee Times

 Without a doubt, though, the most fun on this course are the three finishing holes, 16, 17 and 18.
 "Everybody comes off the course saying that they loved those holes," says Weiand.

-seville country club No. 16 (pictured) is a short par 4 (315 yards from the back tees, 205 yards from the forward) with a lake that runs up and down the right side of the fairway.
+No. 16 is a short par 4 (315 yards from the back tees, 205 yards from the forward) with a lake that runs up and down the right side of the fairway.
 What's special about the hole is that those who are comfortable using the middle tees (250 yards) could probably land on the green with a first shot, giving them a strong birdie or even an eagle possibility.
 From the back tees you also have the option of cutting the dogleg on this hole by firing over the lake.
 Like many holes on this course, this one favors someone who knows how to make a right-to-left shot work.

 No. 17 is a short par 3 (145 yards from the back tees, 90 yards from the forward) that requires hitting onto an island green.
 This is truly an island, not a peninsula green as is the case with so many "islands" on other courses.
 The prize on this hole goes to the Mickelson imitator who can pop the ball up in the air and make it land softly; long, hot shots will roll off the green and over a wall into the drink.